superkor/TIC_Software_Challenge_S25/README.md

 | 6:15-8pm: Workshop on coding practice and setup | 9am: Challenge introduction from Toyota <br> 12pm: Lunch <br> 5pm: Work period ends| ??? |

 ## Challenge Description
-The challenge for this term will be revealed on Saturday morning.
-During this time, the challenge description document will be uploaded to this repository.
+The challenge is now live!
+Find the description in the [Challenge_Description.md](https://github.com/IdeasClinicUWaterloo/TIC_Software_Challenge_S25/blob/main/Challenge_Description.md) file.

 ## Getting Set Up
 Controlling the TurtleBots requires ROS2, which only works on Linux devices.
 To get around this on Windows or Mac systems you can install a Virtual Machine to emulate a Linux system.
 If you are already running Linux or have a VM installed, skip to the **Environment Setup** section.